denhamparry/website/content/talks.md

 Cloud native container and Kubernetes systems bring new threats and risks to our precious workloads.
 As cloud technologies undergo rapid innovation and new tools and techniques emerge, security can get left behind.
 The answer to this conveyor-belt of potential insecurity?
 Threat modelling!
 Join us for a primer on threat modelling cloud native systems, understanding adversarial techniques and preventative measures, and helping security and engineering teams increase the security and velocity of system delivery.

-### OWASP AppSec EU  -The Hand That Feeds - How to Misuse Kubernetes
+### OWASP AppSec EU - The Hand That Feeds - How to Misuse Kubernetes

 - Type: Talk
 - Link: [Online](https://whova.com/web/sT1P4N7cLm%2FUyeUd0yq6HLfmBOP%2FXqL042hVxqUa0ZA%3D/Speakers?utm_source=owasp-web&utm_medium=event-page&utm_campaign=none)